 Avril began studying midwifery in 1997 after giving birth at a birth center to her first daughter.
 She became a DONA trained Doula in 1998 and has been working with families since that time while completing her studies and clinical training in midwifery.
 She has had the pleasure of working with several different midwives in home and birth center settings throughout the years and began taking clients of her own in 2003 and has been serving the women in the Mountains of Western North Carolina ever since.
 She compliments her practice with her extensive knowledge on herbal use and preparations as well as her understanding of the important role good nutrition plays in our health and the health of our babies.

-Avril takes personal and professional development seriously and is constantly taking classes and workshops to increase her knowledge and proficiency as well as introduce new techniques to benefit childbearing women.
+Avril takes personal and professional development seriously and is constantly taking classes and workshops to increase her knowledge and proficiency as well as introducing new techniques to benefit childbearing women.
 She maintains her neonatal resuscitation as well as CPR /First Aid for professionals every two years.
 Other courses include BEST (Birth Emergency Skills Training), in depth Lactation Courses, Communications, Women's Sexuality and more.
-She is currently in her final year working towards a Bachelor Degree of Science in Midwifery.
+She is currently working towards a Bachelor Degree in Nursing and Pre-med.